 Interests in alternative investment products are distributed by the applicable Dealer and (1) are not FDIC-insured, (2) are not deposits or other obligations of such Dealer or any of its affiliates, and (3) are not guaranteed by such Dealer and its affiliates.
 Each Dealer is a registered broker-dealer, not a bank.

 Same Property NOI Growth.
-Net Operating Income (“NOI”) is a supplemental non-generally accepted accounting principles (“GAAP”) measure of our property operating results that we believe is meaningful because it enables management to evaluate the impact of occupancy, rents, leasing activity and other controllable property operating results at our real estate.
+Net Operating Income (“NOI”) is a supplemental non-GAAP measure of our property operating results that we believe is meaningful because it enables management to evaluate the impact of occupancy, rents, leasing activity and other controllable property operating results at our real estate.
 We define NOI as operating revenues less operating expenses, which exclude (i) impairment of investments in real estate, (ii) depreciation and amortization, (iii) straight-line rental income and expense, (iv) amortization of above- and below-market lease intangibles, (v) lease termination fees, (vi) property expenses not core to the operations of such properties, and (vii) other non-property related revenue and expense items such as (a) general and administrative expenses, (b) management fee paid to the Adviser, (c) performance participation allocation paid to the Special Limited Partner, (d) incentive compensation awards, (e) income (loss) from investments in real estate debt, (f) change in net assets of consolidated securitization vehicles, (g) income from interest rate derivatives, (h) net gain (loss) on dispositions of real estate, (i) interest expense, (j) gain (loss) on extinguishment of debt, (k) other income (expense), and (l) similar adjustments for NOI attributable to non-controlling interests and unconsolidated entities.
 We evaluate our consolidated results of operations on a same property basis, which allows us to analyze our property operating results excluding acquisitions and dispositions during the periods under comparison.
 Properties in our portfolio are considered same property if they were owned for the full periods presented, otherwise they are considered non-same property.
 Recently developed properties are not included in same property results until the properties have achieved stabilization for both full periods presented.
 We define stabilization for the property as the earlier of (i) achieving 90% occupancy or (ii) 12 months after receiving a certificate of occupancy.
-Properties held-for sale, properties that are being redeveloped, and interests in unconsolidated entities under contract for sale with hard deposit or other factors ensuring the buyer’s performance are excluded from same property results and are considered non-same property.
+Properties held-for-sale, properties that are being redeveloped, and interests in unconsolidated entities under contract for sale with hard deposit or other factors ensuring the buyer’s performance are excluded from same property results and are considered non-same property.
 We do not consider our investments in the real estate debt segment or equity securities to be same property.
-For more information, please refer to BREIT’s Quarterly Report on Form 10-Q filed with the Securities and Exchange Commission on May 12, 2023 and the prospectus.
-Additionally, please refer below for a reconciliation of GAAP net (loss) income to same property NOI for the year to date periods ended March 31, 2023 and 2022.
+For more information, please refer to BREIT’s Quarterly Report on Form 10-Q filed with the Securities and Exchange Commission on August 11, 2023 and the prospectus.
+Additionally, please refer below for a reconciliation of GAAP net income (loss) to same property NOI for the year to date periods ended June 30, 2023 and 2022.

 Select Images.
 The selected images of certain BREIT investments in this website are provided for illustrative purposes only, are not representative of all BREIT investments of a given property type and are not representative of BREIT’s entire portfolio.
 It should not be assumed that BREIT’s investment in the properties identified and discussed herein were or will be profitable.
 Please refer to https://www.breit.com/properties for a complete list of BREIT’s real estate investments (excluding equity in public and private real estate related companies), including BREIT’s ownership interest in such investments.